 Incinerators are being sold as a wonderful way to solve two problems at once by getting rid of garbage while producing energy.
 The fact is that not much energy is actually generated.
 Scientists estimate 3-4 times more energy is saved by reusing objects and recycling materials in the waste stream.
 The earth has limited resources and we cannot go back to energy consuming extraction of virgin materials to replace items that would be burned.
 If you recycle those things that burn best, like paper, cardboard and plastic from the waste stream, then what’s left doesn’t burn well and petroleum products must be added to get the garbage to burn or other energy consuming measures must be taken.

 As an energy producer, mass burn incineration contributes more grams of greenhouse gases per kwh than coal-fired power plants who are known for their dirty energy.
 Incineration technologies are bad for climate change.
+You can’t express concern about global warming while at the same time recommending the burning of waste.

 10. INCINERATION UNDER SCRUTINY IN EUROPE